-If you are waiting on final official results from your university at the time of the closing date for applications, you should still go ahead with your application and provide all results from your degree that you have on hand at the time.
-We are able to do preliminary assessments of applications if most results are available and then make a conditional offer into the course subject to the final official transcript being provided.
+For non-Deakin students, if you are waiting on final official results from your university at the time of the closing date for applications, you should still submit your application and provide all your results from your degree that you have on hand at the time.
+We are able to do preliminary assessments on applications if most results are available and a conditional offer into the course may be made based on the results provided.
+A firm offer into the course will only be made when an application satisfied ALL the entry requirements for the course.